SpiffyJohnson/Pixel-Monster-Bestiary/README.md

 <h1 align="center"><b>Pixel-Monster-Bestiary</b></h1>

 An online bestiary for displaying the art, sounds, and descriptions of some of my personal pixel-art creatures.
-The site consists of seven web pages, across which over 140 custom images are arranged.
+The site consists of 7 web pages, across which over 140 custom images are arranged.
 <p align="center"><img src="https://github.com/SpiffyJohnson/Pixel-Monster-Bestiary/blob/main/img/monsters/sprite_21.png"></p>